bhesmans/tracebox_BUP/README.md

 	  -f flag1[,flag2[,flag3...]]
 Specify the TCP flags to use.
 Values are: syn, ack, fin, rst, push, urg, ece, cwr.
 Default is: syn.
+	  -M mss                      Specify the MSS to use when generating the TCP MSS option.
+Default is 9140.

 Output example: